Every Polo Shirt Logo, Ranked

 10. Psycho Bunny: Bunny + Crossbones

-D: Not super into their name, but this might be the only “new” logo on this list that I might actually ride for — walks the preppy/punk tightrope pretty deftly, is simple and clean without being boring, and most importantly doesn’t take itself too seriously.
+D: Not super into their name, but this might be the only “new” logo on this list that I actually ride for — walks the preppy/punk tightrope pretty deftly, is simple and clean without being boring, and most importantly doesn’t take itself too seriously.
 The polo logo club is a tough one to break into, but I believe Psycho Bunny has done it.

 9. Brooks Brothers: “Golden Fleece” Sheep